Research output per year

 Psychology; sexual wellbeing; psychological wellbeing; brain injury; neuropsychology; self-management; digital psychological interventions

-My recent work has involved co-developing and testing peer-supported self-management interventions for long term conditions such as cancer, Long COVID and stroke.
-I am currently developing a series of projects to supported patients, partners and healthcare professionals to support sexual wellbeing for people living with acquired brain injury (ABI).
+More recently my research has involved co-developing and testing peer-supported self-management interventions for long term conditions such as cancer, Long COVID and stroke.
+I am currently leading a series of projects involving patients, their partners, and healthcare professionals, to better support sexual wellbeing after acquired brain injuries (ABI).

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):